justinsoltesz/cssacpublicservices/parks-trees.md

 # Parks Improvements
 In 2019, the Public Services Committee visited every park on the South Side and made a list of maintenance needs as well as recommended improvements.
 Since then, the Columbus Recreation and Parks Department (CRPD) has worked to address the issues and make improvements.

-*This section is a work in progress...more information to come*
+The Public Services Committee plans to visit every park on the South Side again this spring to identify maintenance needs and make suggestions for improvements.
+More information to come.

-## Planned Improvements
+## Upcoming Improvements
+*Updates as of 2/16/2025*

-### Fairwood Park
+### Fairwood Park Lighting
-Funds for design of lighting improvements at Fairwood Park were included in the City's 2023 capital budget.
+This will include lighting the park drive and the walking loop at the rear of the park.
+Construction will occur this year (2025) and is expected to be complete no later than October.

+### Karns Park Playground Replacement
+The playground replacement is currently in design with a package of other playgrounds going through design and permitting.
+Construction is expected to begin Fall 2025.

 ### Lincoln Park
-Funds for the design of a multipurpose sport court (tennis/pickleball), stormwater improvements, and parking lot imporvements were included in the City's 2023 capital budget.
+Improvements include the addition of new walking path around the eastern greenspace, lighting around entire walking path, addition of new hard surface futsal/multipurpose court behind community center, and drainage improvements.
+This project is currently in design, with design expected to be completed around August of 2025, with construction to follow with an expected completion date of Fall 2026.

 ### Deshler Park
-Funds for the design of a new shelter at Deshler Park are included in the 5-year capital plan.
+Design of a new shelter at Deshler Park is expected to begin later in 2025, with construction currently expected in 2027.

 ## Completed Improvements
 ### Millbrook Park